aniketmore-pixel/chatbot/README.md

 2. run yarn to install the dependencies

 ### Running locally
-**Note: Tell the bot "i want to generate" to trigger a conversation with the bot**
+**Note: Type "I want to generate" to trigger a conversation with the bot**

 Follow this step to run the project with the live server.